magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 to run test with.
 We'll leave the `-n, --namespaces NS` option to for later, because this option is critical.

-We're not going to be too detailed in explaining the details of these `test-cljs` options, because they look like the previous ones.
+We're not going to explain the details of these `test-cljs` options, because they look like the previous ones.
 Here is the update `tdd` task definition:

 ```clj
 (deftask tdd